EJ Johnson (soccer)

-Emmanuel "EJ" Johnson (born May 11, 2003) is an American soccer player who currently plays for MLS Next Pro side Austin FC II, on loan from Hibernian.
-He has previously played on loan at USL Championship team Charleston Battery and Edinburgh.
+Emmanuel "EJ" Johnson (born May 11, 2003) is an American professional soccer player who plays as a forward for USL Championship club Oakland Roots.
+He has previously played for Scottish clubs Hibernian and FC Edinburgh, and in the U.S. for USL Championship teams Charleston Battery and Pittsburgh Riverhounds SC, and MLS Next Pro side Austin FC II.

 Youth career

 Emmanuel "EJ" Johnson played club soccer with Northbay Elite FC, before joining the Sacramento Republic academy in 2016, where he went on to make 90 appearances across various age group competitions through to 2020, tallying 29 goals in that time.
 In April 2021, Johnson signed a USL academy contract with Sacramento, making him eligible for the club's first-team in the USL Championship.
 Johnson joined the Barça Residency Academy in the United States in August 2021, before verbally committing to play college soccer at the University of California, Berkeley in 2022.